shaposhnikoff/OpenGD77/README.md

 # License
-This software is licenced under the GPL v2 and is intended for Amateur Radio and educational use only.
+This software is licensed under the GPL v2 and is intended for Amateur Radio and educational use only.

 Use of this software for commercial purposes is strictly forbidden.